 - Fashion forecaster

 Career Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), job growth for wholesale and retail buyers is forecast to be average from 2014 to 2024, at 6%, while employment of public relations specialists is also expected to grow by 6%.
-The BLS lists a median annual salary of $52,940 for wholesale and retail buyers as of May 2015; public relations specialists earned a median annual income of $56,770 during the same year.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for buyers and purchasing agents is expected to decline from 2018 to 2028, at 7%, while employment of public relations specialists is expected to grow by 6%.
+The BLS lists a median annual salary of $62,750 for buyers and purchasing agents as of May 2018; public relations specialists earned a median annual income of $60,000 during the same year.